chrissyFraser/vander-weele-farms-llc/journals/marble.md

 10/26/22

-    - CODE FREEZE DAY - finishing up tests, working with Krys and seirs.
+    - CODE FREEZE DAY - finishing up tests, working with seirs.
+    - Test_get_one_customer is working, working on test_create_customer